PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 ## Running myplots on a schedule using cron

 `cron` is a scheduler used to run commands at specific times.
 It is not available on the cluster head nodes.
-However, you can use it on your local machine.
+However, you can use it on your **local machine** (e.g., laptop/workstation).
 Below shows the format of an entry in `crontab`:

 ```
 * * * * * command